sagelga/prepro60/docs/Lecture Cheat Sheet/OOP.md

 # Python Extra (Class)

-Copyright by P' Kumamon IT14. <br>
-For education purpose only.

-## Introduction to Object Oriented Programming
 In the word **object**, it is like a features in a single item. <br>
 Like, printer for example.
 Printers can `scan` and `print` and `copy`.
 These are called objects <br>
 and printers is called **class**.